phord/grok/Design.md

 Navigator - moves a cursor in a BundleView
 Display - renders lines on console; navigates file with keyboard commands

-grok -m5 shows "first 5 matches"
+lgt -m5 shows "first 5 matches"
-grok -m-5 shows "last 5 matches" (because we can do this efficiently on text files)
+lgt -m-5 shows "last 5 matches" (because we can do this efficiently on text files)

 There are three levels of urgency for filter/highlight results: